|>ResponseAbility Alliance >Home RAA >ResponseABILITY Alliance Network >Gary Waterworth Owen >Culture Conscious Conservation|

 We have become disconnected from nature and we need urgently to reconnect.
 Our African philosophy of Ubuntu which means ‘I am because of you’, must be shared to provide meaningful experiences and places for people of all faiths and cultures to meet and have meaningful conversations and experiences integrating the conservation of wildlife, habitat, culture, climate change, corporate social responsibility and biodiversity.

-Culture Conscious Conservation is a proactive contribution to the: Alliance of Civilizations - an initiative of the UN, which aims to improve understanding and cooperative relations among nations and peoples across cultures and religions, and to help counter the forces that fuel polarization and extremism.
+Culture Conscious Conservation is a proactive contribution to improve understanding and cooperative relations among nations and peoples across cultures and religions, and to help counter the forces that fuel polarization and extremism.
 Working in partnership with governments, international and regional organizations, civil society groups, foundations, and the private sector, the Alliance supports a range of projects and initiatives aimed at building bridges among a diversity of cultures and communities.

 Leadership, Management and Personal Development training in wilderness areas has an extraordinary power to arouse the creative process, inspire the human spirit, and to increase personal responsibility.
 The beauty and solitude of nature delivers effective change and long term results.
 Through our short journeys in the wilderness co-dependent on diverse cultures, helps to: identify common values, break down stereotypes, aids the building of mutually supporting teams, and in so doing enhances peace, understanding and communication.